 After playing in the softball meetups for a year, I had a pretty good idea of the skill level of most of the regulars.
 However, there were about 5 out of the 40 players in the draft pool who I didn’t know.
 So, I did homework and looked up their stats and asked around.
 I was also aware of my own player biases.

 I drafted based on defense, intelligence, fighting spirit, and harmony.
 Players who thought they were better than they really were, were not picked.
 Players who wanted to be a hero when the bases are loaded, instead of taking a walk when they were ahead in the count, were out.
-Players who loved to hit under pressure were in.
+Instead, players who loved to hit under pressure were in.

 I focused on drafting the best available shortstop possible, the best available left fielder, best third baseman, best center left fielder, best pitcher, best center right fielder, best second baseman, and finally the best right fielder.
 As for first base, I knew I could play it just fine.